ddprzy37/Payroll-manager/README.md

 * JavaScript

 Preview:
-Please see the Assets for preview.
+Please see the Assets folder for preview images.

 License